smithWEBtek/swt-v3/db/posts/cernan.md

 I experimented with only fetching Redux state in a higher component like App.js, and I found that I still needed to fetch current state for my objects in each file (ie. Students.js, Teachers.js, Resources.js, Lessons.js), otherwise my components would not render with data.

 QUESTIONS:
-### Am I using best practice for fetching data from Redux state?
+#### Am I using best practice for fetching data from Redux state?
-### Is there anything wrong with fetching state for these objects in componentDidMount for each one respectively, instead of doing it all in App.js?
+#### Is there anything wrong with fetching state for these objects in componentDidMount for each one respectively, instead of doing it all in App.js?
-### Since I am NOT re-fetching using the API, but only re-fetching updated Redux state, is there any harm in this approach?
+#### Since I am NOT re-fetching using the API, but only re-fetching updated Redux state, is there any harm in this approach?

 ---------------------------------------------------------------------------------------
 ### 2. Am I using best practice for routing after updating?
-After an update to a Student for example, I want to be re-render on the StudentsList page (/students), showing the updated list of all students, including the update I just made.
+After an update to a Student for example, I want to re-render the StudentsList page (/students), showing the updated list of all students, including the update I just made.
 The only way I found to do this was to navigate away from that page and then navigate back to it, by pushing 2 history entries after I complete my update in studentActions.js.
 (This works because each of the data groups (Students, Teachers, Resources, Lessons) have 'componentDidMount' where I am fetching their current state.)

 I am using 'history.push(), and successfully passing in history: